The-Game-Breaker/TM_2021-2022_Open-ECOsystem-Control_OECOC/README.md

 ![Picture of DS18B20 inclosed in waterproof sleeve with cable](url)

 #### Reason of choice
-I chose this sensor its a well known sensor that provides reasonable temperature data for the price.
+I chose this sensor beceause it is a well known sensor that provides reasonable temperature data for the price.

 ### Reed switches